0xYYY/v3-periphery-foundry/docs/interfaces/ISelfPermit.md

 # ISelfPermit.sol

-Title: Self Permit
+Self Permit

-Notice: Functionality to call permit on any EIP-2612-compliant token for use in the route
+*Functionality to call permit on any EIP-2612-compliant token for use in the route*
 ## Methods
 ### selfPermit
 ```solidity
 selfPermit(address token, uint256 value, uint256 deadline, uint8 v, bytes32 r, bytes32 s) external payable
 ```

-Notice: Functionality to call permit on any EIP-2612-compliant token for use in the route
+*Functionality to call permit on any EIP-2612-compliant token for use in the route*
 #### Parameters

 | Name | Type | Description |